 As we get older, our mobility and physical strength decrease.
 We become prone to develop chronic conditions.
 And many parts of our dwelling that were once functional become challenging.
 Older people and those with mobility or sensory disabilities often require home modifications to maintain their independence.

 These house modifications for the disabled or elderly encompass both home structure and the addition of assistive technology.
 That’s by design.
 You’ll want to provide a range of solutions, from coping with the stairs of a second-floor master to ensuring someone with visual issues can safely access all regions of the house.
+And there are different considerations when adding an in-law suite to move an elderly parent into your home vs. design for a kitchen remodel to improve accessibility.

 People with disabilities need an adapted home environment so that occupants can reside safely, perform tasks easier, and live independently in spite of physical limitations.
 The good news?
 This is very possible with modern technology and design!